 Father Paul, our parish priest, always likes to meet new people so please come up and say hello.
 On most Sundays after Mass, tea/coffee and cake is usually served in the church halls so please join us for some refreshments.
 New parishioners are also invited to a welcome meal, please see our latest newsletter for details of when the next welcome meal will take place.

-If you are interested in finding out more about the Christian faith you might like to come along to one of our Alpha sessions.
-Launched in January 2019, Alpha is an introduction to Christianity and the bigger questions in life.
+If you are interested in finding out more about the Christian faith you might like to come along to one of our Sycamore sessions.
+Starting in November 2019, Sycamore is an introduction to Christianity and the bigger questions in life.
 It is a welcoming, informal space where people can discuss, ask questions or just listen.

 If you are interested in the possibility of becoming a Catholic or would like to explore your Catholic faith more deeply, please see our Catholic Faith page for further information.